-We rely on the nebuliser machines being returned at the end of the term of agreed loan, so that we can continue to be able to loan them out to other people.
+We rely on the nebuliser machines being returned once they are no longer needed, so that we can continue to be able to loan them out to other people.

-When your symptoms have improved and you no longer need your nebuliser, please return it to one of our OUH Radiotherapy departments either at the Churchill Hospital, Milton Keynes University Hospital or Great Western Hospital.
-You can also return it, to Blenheim Outpatients, or to your follow-up appointment in the Head and Neck clinic at the Oncology Outpatients Department.
+When your symptoms have improved and you no longer need your nebuliser, please return it to the Churchill Hospital, Oxford, OX3 7LE.
+You can bring it back to the Radiotherapy Department, to Blenheim Outpatients, or to your follow-up appointment in the Head and Neck clinic at the Oncology Outpatients Department.